How to heat up your patio all year round?

 Torches are a great garden lighting idea.
 They turn up the heat as well as the ambience of the outdoor space.
-Go for a bamboo stake for a touch of tropical, or opt for a copper one to suit your modern patio setting.
+Go for a bamboo stake for a tropical touch, or opt for a copper one to suit your modern patio setting.

 19. Rugs and blankets

 Have you picked the best heat source for your patio?
 Great!
 Now, it’s time for some finishing touches.